jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 ## Cmake <a name="cmake"></a>
 Probably don't need this.

+## Legacy Code (non-conformant code) <a name="legacycode"></a>

+G4CMP was inially developed without the above guide.
+While there was there was some effort to include the style decision of the orginal developers in this guide it is expected that portions of this code base are non-conformant.

+While maintaining this legacy code, judicious use of reformating may be appropriate for easy of readability and maintance in the future...

+...but, **when in doubt leave it alone!**

 ## Notes <a name="notes"></a>
-This guide was cherry-picked from the [Google C++](https://google.github.io/styleguide/cppguide.html) and [LLVM](https://llvm.org/docs/CodingStandards.html) style guides or taken from the choices of the orginal developers.
+This guide was cherry-picked from the [Google C++](https://google.github.io/styleguide/cppguide.html) and [LLVM](https://llvm.org/docs/CodingStandards.html) style guides and much of it is copied directly so credit is given to them.
+Effort was made to merge with the choices of the orginal developers where appropriate.